Ericsson/dataplanebook/src/threading/threading.rst

 CPU sleep state-related configuration and :term:`DVFS`.

-For example, in the Intel Idle Linux kernel driver, the Skylake C1E is specified as having a wakeup latency of 10 us.
+For example, in the Intel Idle Linux kernel driver, the Skylake C1E is specified as having a wake-up latency of 10 us.
 Assuming a CPU core operating at 2,2 GHz, this shallow sleep state adds the equivalent of 22000 clock cycles to the context switch latency.
 A core in C6, the deepest core sleep state, adds ~10x more.